Hydrology of Hungary: History

 The primeval Danube first silted up the basin of the Pannonian Sea which now forms the Eastern Slovak Lowland on the left bank of the river and the Little Hungarian Plain on the right bank.
 It flowed towards the south into Transdanubia and then followed the present-day course of the Drava into an interior lake system in the south of the present Great Plain.
 Later the Danube was diverted to the east by tectonic uplift, finding an outlet through the Visegrád gap.
 During the Quaternary the Great Plain continued to sink, meanwhile the Börzsöny and the Visegrád mountains were rising.
 The result was the gorge, or a 200 to 300 m deep terraced valley cut through the mountains by the Danube at what is now the Danube Bend at Visegrád, between Esztergom and Vác.
 Once through the gorge, the Danube fanned out into the Great Hungarian Plain, depositing alluvial cones.
 The present north-south course was formed by the river in the late Pleistocene.

 Geography

 The Danube is the second longest river in Europe, after the Volga.
 Its upper flow is outside of Hungary, but its middle section starts at Devín, close to the Hungarian border.
 This section of the river stretches until the Iron Gate, between Serbia and Romania.
 The lower section of the river crosses the Romanian Plain and flows into the Black Sea through a delta.
-The Hungarian section of the river is 417 km long, from which 140 km forms the border between Hungary and Slovakia, from Rusovce to the mouth of the Ipeľ (Ipoly).
+The Hungarian section of the river is 417 km long, from which 140 km forms the border between Hungary and Slovakia, from Čunovo to the mouth of the Ipeľ (Ipoly).